 The length of your LinkedIn summary is limited.
 And it’s so for a reason.
-With short attention spans, we skim pages faster than ever.
-We replaced reading with clicking, scrolling a bit and then moving on.
+Thanks to our shorter attention spans, we skim pages faster than ever.
+We replaced reading with clicking, scrolling a bit, and then moving on.

-In fact, best LinkedIn summaries are short.
-A too-wordy summary that uses all space that’s available is not going to win favour with anyone.
+In fact, the best LinkedIn summaries are short.
+A too-wordy summary that uses all space that’s available is not going to win favor with anyone.

-Think about how you would speak to someone you met at a conference.
-That’s the tone that you want to have in your LinkedIn summary — authentic and personal.
+Think about how you would speak to someone you’ve met at a conference.
+That’s the tone that you want to have in your LinkedIn summary — authentic, personal, but still professional.

-Simply pack it with a personality that matches yours and always write in the 1st person.
-It makes you more approachable and human.
-Writing a summary about yourself in the 3rd person is a theatrical gimmick that would make you seem aloof, out of touch and stuffy:
+In other words, pack it with personality and always write in the 1st person.
+This will create an approachable and human impression.
+Writing a summary about yourself in the 3rd person is a theatrical gimmick that would make you seem aloof, out of touch, and stuffy: